aleckw/hello-world/README.md

 # hello-world
-Project 1 Hello World
-Hi I'm Aleck
+Guess I'm struggling with this assignment